 Personalized medicine may be able to:

-earlier intervention—Researchers hope that quicker treatment may translate into more effective treatment and better outcomes for patients.
+earlier intervention—Researchers hope that quicker treatment may translate into more effective treatment and better outcomes.

 better drugs more quickly—As scientists understand the genetic variations and molecular pathways involved in a disease, pharmaceutical companies hope to develop highly targeted drugs more quickly than is the norm today.